reactive-firewall/multicast/docs/USAGE.md

 ### `RECV`

 The `RECV` command is used to receive multicast datagrams by listening or "joining" a multicast group.
-* If the `--use-std` flag is set the output is printed to the standard-output
+* If the `--use-std` flag is set, the output is printed to the standard-output
 * This command is purely for testing or interfacing with external components and not intended as a first-class API
 * Note: If the `--daemon` flag is used the process will loop after reporting each datagrams until canceled, it has no effect on the `RECV` command.